FrankasProjects/cloud-native-reliability-deployment/Deployment/BaselineArchitecture/readme.md

 ## Connect to the cluster

-Via kubectl you can connect to the cluster, deploy the application and get the pods, services, deployments.
+Via kubectl connect to the cluster, deploy the application and get the pods, services, deployments.

 To connect to the cluster execute: ``aws eks --region us-east-2 update-kubeconfig --name eks-cluster``.
 Adapt region and name if required.